 Find questions to ask your health care provider concerning your pathology results.

 Learn about the contents of a pathology report.

-It is a good idea to ask for a copy of your pathology report for your personal medical records.
-It can be hard to take in all the findings at once and having a copy of the report you can refer to later is helpful.
+It can be hard to take in all the findings at once.
+It's helpful to have a copy of the report that you can refer to later.

 Learn more about getting a second opinion.

 Breast cancer stage is not always listed in pathology reports because it's derived from the results of the biopsy of the tumor tissue, any biopsies of the lymph nodes and other tests.
 These biopsies and some pathology tests may not be done at the same time.